No vehicle is allowed to be driven or used on a road unless it is registered and licensed.

 Further information concerning first registration of vehicles can be obtained from the Hong Kong Licensing Office at 3/F, United Centre, 95 Queensway, Hong Kong (Tel 2804 2637).

 Allocation of Registration Marks

-If an application for registration of a vehicle is in order, the vehicle will be assigned a registration mark consisting of a number of not more than 4 digits other than special registration mark (commonly known as 'lucky numbers'), with prefix letters.
-In the case of trailers, the registration mark will consist of a number of not more than 5 digits and the suffix 'T'.
+If an application for registration of a vehicle is in order, the vehicle will be assigned a registration mark consisting of a number of not more than four digits other than special registration marks, with two letters as prefix.
+In the case of a trailer, the registration mark will consist of a number of not more than five digits and the suffix 'T'.

-'Lucky numbers' are allocated only after sale by public auction which takes place from time to time.
-The proceeds of the auction goes to the Government Lotteries Fund to be used for charitable purposes.
+Special registration marks are allocated only after sale by public auction which takes place from time to time.
+The proceeds of the auction go to the Government Lotteries Fund to be used for charitable purposes.